leegmoore/bubbletea-ts/.port-plan/progress-log.md

 - **What’s Next (priority order):**
   1. Translate the Go `tty_*`, `signals_*`, and `inputreader_*` suites into Vitest (`packages/tests/src/tty`, etc.) to lock down the remaining input-layer specs before touching their TypeScript implementations.
   2. Stand up fake Unix TTY/input reader adapters plus the associated TypeScript runtime stubs so the translated tests can execute without native handles.
-  3. Flesh out the Windows pseudo-console plan (named pipes or `winpty`-style mocks) so the upcoming Windows-specific input tests have a target harness.
 - **Blockers/Risks:**
   - No tty/signal/input reader specs exist in TypeScript yet, so the new Program wiring still lacks end-to-end coverage for signal/tty cancellation semantics.
-  - Windows input harness design remains theoretical; without it the parser can’t yet be validated against Windows-specific escape sequences in CI.

 ## 2025-11-14 (Session 39)
 - **Session Goals:** Implement the key parser/reader runtime so the previously ported `key_test.go` suites can pass in TypeScript before touching tty adapters.